steveblue/angular2-rollup/README.md

     <!-- /build -->
 ```

 `ngr` uses `htmlprocessor` to only include the porttions of `index.html` the app requires for development and production.
 You can remove chucks of the file for each build.
+For more information about [htmlprocessor](https://www.npmjs.com/package/htmlprocessor);

 The typical Angular 2 dependencies are already included in the `<head>` tag in `index.html`.

 ## How can I write a custom build?